Question with 8 notes

 Question with 13 notes

-catsandviolins asked: I have a friend with whom I've maintained a friendship since middle school.
+catsandviolins said: I have a friend with whom I've maintained a friendship since middle school.
 Now we're in college.
 We barely text during the school year and only see each other 2-3 times a year now, but when we see each other it's like we never missed a day.
 We're both introverts.
 It makes me glad that she knows that me not calling her doesn't mean I don't want to be friends, and vice versa.
 I feel as if we'll maintain a friendship regardless of how far we are from each other.
 Idk why I'm telling you this.
 Meh.

 Who says that all friends have to constantly talk to each other all the time.
 I have a friend like that and we still love spending time together after little chat and months apart.